 Due to its standalone nature, it’s a very portable MPC as well.
 The prompts are intuitive, so you can grow into a pro in no time!

 High-quality, trusted brands such as Native Instruments and Novation have now entered the market.
 Both are now at the top of the game when it comes to pad-based drum machines.

 MPC Buyer’s Guide

-Music Are you looking to chop up drums with the use of pads and create natural drum patterns and flow?
+Are you looking to chop up drums with the use of the best MPC pressure-sensitive pads and create natural drum patterns and flow?

-This way you can manipulate the sound to suit your personal taste, add you own flavor to classic drum breaks, and even sample sounds and textures for layers and movement.
+This way, you can manipulate the sound to suit your personal taste and add your own flavor to classic drum breaks.
+You can even sample sounds and textures for more layers and movement.

-If you’re a casual music player and not yet venturing into the big leagues a small version is ideal.
+But if you’re a casual music player and not yet venturing into the big leagues, then a small version is ideal.

 Analog or Digital?